Understanding for action

 Living Through Covid-19: Discussion Between a Patient and a Doctor

 Podcast available here

 • Dr. Antoine Boivin, MD PhD.
-Family Physician (GMF Notre-Dame) and Canada Research Chair in Patient and Public Partnership.
+Family Physician (GMF Notre-Dame) and Canada Research Chair in Partnership with Patients and Communities.

 • Amanda Bok, person living with COVID-19 and Chief Executive Officer, European Haemophilia Consortium.